ng-girls/organizers-guide/2-before-the-workshop/mentors_preperation.md

 * pull requests are welcome
   * but its also good if not everything is perfect \(helps struggling\)
 * Sometimes a restart of the CLI helps if nothing works
-* On github you find the solution of the tutorial
+* On github you find the [original solution](https://github.com/ng-girls/todo-list) of the tutorial
+  * at the end of each chapter is the solution of the current chapter as a stackblitz
 * If its not possible to install the CLI on the laptop, just use stackblitz.com
   * Don't waste too much time for installations, maybe just ask us organizers